 In 2003 we expanded our on-farm offerings by building our beautiful Farmstand.
 In the Farmstand you will find all of our in season produce, Chad's Bread, our coveted potato doughnuts, plus other baked goods, our delicious house salsa, GTF whole chickens, and other farm made grab-n-go items.
 The Farmstand is proud to carry an assortment of local vendors as well, from artisan goods to local dairy farm products, local brews, meats, eggs, and grains.
 It has truly become a whole diet and more one-stop stand.
 We offer dinner three nights a week by reservation only on Thursday, Friday and Saturday evenings.
 We prepare our menus and dishes with deep respect for the Pacific Northwest cuisine that is local, sustainable, and farm-to-fork.
 It is a wonderful location for tasting some of the fruits of our labor.
 The season's best produce is combined with locally grown meats and regional seafoods in the expert hands of our chef.

 We love to eat the food we grow!
-One of our most cherished farm traditions is farm lunch, where the true essence of 'gathering together' over food takes place.
-Three days a week, one of our farm cooks will prepare lunch for the entire crew, and five days a week a farm cook will prepare a hearty brunch time meal affectionately called "snack".
+One of our most cherished farm traditions is farm snack, where the true essence of 'gathering together' over food takes place.
+Five days a week, a farm cook will prepare a hearty brunch time meal affectionately called "snack".
 There is a symbiotic feeling of eating the food you have grown to fuel your body so you can go grow more.

 What We Offer